jas6zhang/jas6zhang/README.md

 What I'm up to:
 - 💻 Building durable data storage as part of the <strong>Transactional Services</strong> team at <strong>AWS</strong>.

-- 💬 Currently seeking <strong> 2024 Fall and 2025 Winter internships</strong>.
+- 💬 Currently seeking <strong> 2025 Winter internships and new grad positions</strong>.

 - 🌱 I'm always looking to work on new exciting, impact-driven projects as a software developer.